 If you want to look up important information, use a safe computer - at a library, a friend's house, or community college.

-Safe Voices currently operates the only shelter and support services for victims of domestic violence in Androscoggin, Franklin, and Oxford counties.
-Our offices provide one-on-one support, support groups, children's services, advocacy, information and referral, court advocacy, transportation and accommodation for shelter, community education, and professional trainings.
+Safe Voices currently operates the only shelter and support services for victims of domestic violence and sex trafficking and exploitation in Androscoggin, Franklin, and Oxford counties.
+Our offices provide one-on-one safety planning, support groups, information and referral, court advocacy, transportation and accommodation for shelter, community education, and professional trainings.